2026 Exterior House Paint Color Trends

 Beige Exteriors

 This home above is warm and inviting.
-The black front door, garage door and window trims gives this home some lovely drama as well.
+The black front door, garage door and window trims gives this home some lovely drama as well and ties together the home’s black windows.
 Its a head turner for sure!
 Notice the cute black rocking chairs on the front porch to top off the look!

 Consider Your Neighborhood’s Style